Everything traditional religion teaches, revolves around the word “sin” and therefore a Savior is needed.

 “But the pot he was shaping from the clay was marred in his hands; so the potter formed it into another pot, shaping it as seemed best to him.”

-Remember, that Jesus said he had to die so that the “Comforter/Advocate/Holy Spirit” will be given to him after his resurrection, then was given first to the disciples and given to others generally at Pentecost, that same year and henceforth.
+Remember, that Jesus said he had to die so that the “Comforter/Advocate/Holy Spirit” will be given to him after his resurrection, then was given first to the disciples and given to others generally at Pentecost, that same year and henceforth, to us.

 Same Strategic Plan

-Even if the first-Adam did not sin, the strategic plan for salvation is the same, i.e., YHVH still had to incarnate and die, resurrected, receive the Holy Spirit for us.
-No need for reconciliation without Adam’s sin; love is still present for planning man’s destiny before we were created.
+Even if the first-Adam did not sin, the strategic plan for salvation is the same, as we are still mortals and our composition has to change.
+YHVH still had to incarnate and die, resurrected, receive the Holy Spirit for us.
+Although , no need for reconciliation without Adam’s sin; love is still present for planning man’s destiny before we were created.
 As a human, with limited life span, Jesus would still die; all humans die, even as old as Methuselah.

 But, in the course of history, Adam/Eve sinned, thereupon instituted the “accounting of that sin” to the death of Jesus.
 This same strategic plan to change humans from mortal to immortal did not change, was planned by the Father and has to be executed by YHVH/JESUS.
 But, why?